xullnn/ls_pull_over_push/120/answers.md

 3. Observe the example you just wrote, think of some of the pros and cons of OOP.

 - pros
-  - easier to understand in a conceptual level
+  - easier to understand on a conceptual level
-  - individuality of objects make program more flexible
+  - individuality of objects makes program more flexible
   - easier to manage interfaces
 - cons
   - hard to observe program procedure in linear way